-Bachelor of Arts in Natural Resources Management
+Bachelor of Arts in Natural Resources and Management (BA NRM)

 Option (I): Direct Entry Scheme (Form VI) Qualifications